denten-books/plain-text/main.md

 internals as it receives instructions to inform and to control.
 For now I ask only who controls the device?
 But if the book is a pill or fused with the neural circuitry of the brain, do you know what you are reading?

+[^ln2-bottom]: For example, in the Open Systems Interconnection (OSI) model of communication, the top-most layer of protocols and interface method is called the "application layer" and the bottom-most layer the "physical layer [@peterson_computer_2007, 26-28].
+Timothy Colburn and Gary Shute describe it as being "responsible for encoding bits onto a transmission medium, whether wires, fiber optics, or radio broadcast, in ways that maximize the transmission rate and minimize sensitivity to noise [@colburn_abstraction_2007, 181].

+[^ln2-abstraction]: This is a topic of some contention in the literature.
+In his influential paper on the topic, James Moor includes the immateriality of software as one of the "three myths" of computer science.
+"As a practical matter, what we regard as computer instructions, and consequently what we regard as computer programs, is determined by computers available," he writes [@moor_three_1978, 215].
+Nurbay Irmark argues that software is instead a purely abstract artifact, akin to a musical work [@irmak_software_2012].
+See also
+@turner_programming_2013; @colburn_software_1999.

+[^ln-turing]: The intellectual history of the Turing machine is well established, in multiple works on the subject.
+It follows the Greek Diophantus, René Descartes, Georg Cantor, David Hilbert, Gottlob Frege, Bertrand Russell, Kurt Gödel, Ludwig Wittgenstein [@petzold_annotated_2008;
+@herken_universal_1988; @grattan-guinness_development_1981].

 ### 2.5 WYSINAWYG (What You See Is Not Always What You Get)